 If you have a nosebleed that does not stop, the provider may insert a soft gauze pad or other kind of packing into the bleeding nostril.

 You may have had a nasal septal hematoma.
 This is a collection of blood within the septum of the nose.
 The septum is the part of the nose between the 2 nostrils.
 An injury disrupts the blood vessels so that fluid and blood may collect under the lining.
 Your provider may have made a small cut or used a needle to drain the blood.

-If you need surgery, you will need to wait until most or all of the swelling has gone down.
-In most cases, this is 3 to 6 days after your injury.
+If you need surgery, you will need to wait until most or all of the swelling has gone down before a complete assessment can be made.
+In most cases, this is 7 - 14 days after your injury.
 You may be referred to a special doctor -- such as a plastic surgeon or an ear, nose, and throat doctor -- if the injury is more severe.

 For simple breaks, in which the nasal bone is not crooked, the provider may tell you to take pain medicine and nasal decongestants, and to put ice on the injury.